 - Extra virgin olive oil

-Just make sure the oil you use is one that you will want to have in your recipes that you are making.
+Just make sure the oil you use is one that you will want to have in the recipes that you are making.

 Place fresh basil in ice cube trays.